fragarco/abasc/docs/en/abasc.md

 ### `CLEAR`

 **Command**.
 Originally in BASIC, this cleared all variables, the text memory area, closed open files, and reset angle mode to `RAD`.
-In BASC, only the last two actions are performed.
+In ABASC, only the last two actions are performed.

 ### `CLEAR INPUT`

 **Command**.
 Introduced in BASIC 1.1.
-BASC supports it even on an Amstrad CPC 464, using the firmware routine `KM RESET` instead of `KM FLUSH`.
+ABASC supports it even on an Amstrad CPC 464, using the firmware routine `KM RESET` instead of `KM FLUSH`.

 ### `CLG [ink]`